Skip to main content

 done

-# Using cpupower
+# Using cpupower (preferred -- handles edge cases)

 cpupower frequency-set -g performance

-# Set specific frequency (userspace governor)
+# Set specific frequency (only works with userspace governor)

 cpupower frequency-set -g userspace